defold/doc/docs/en/manuals/gui-layouts.md

 ## Dynamic profile selection

+When Auto Layout Selection is enabled, the engine automatically selects the best matching layout.
 The dynamic layout matching scores each display profile qualifier according to the following rules:

 1. If there is no device model set, or the device model matches, a score (S) is calculated for the qualifier.